-- 1. Dwellings must be maximum of 2 storeys high.
-Council may permit a 3rd storey if it is satisfied that: - a. the dwelling is located on a prominent street corner; and - b. the dwelling is located adjacent to a neighbourhood or local centre, public recreation or drainage land, a golf course, or a riparian corridor; and - c. the dwelling is located on land with a finished ground level slope equal to or greater than 15%, and is not likely to impact adversely on the existing or future amenity of any adjoining land on which residential development is permitted, having regard to overshadowing, visual impact and any impact on privacy; and - d. is not a battle-axe allotment; and - e. the third storey is within the roof line of the building (i.e. an attic). - 2.
+- 1. Dwellings are to be generally a maximum of 2 storeys high.
+Council may permit a 3rd storey if it is satisfied that: - the dwelling is located on a prominent street corner; or - the dwelling is located adjacent to a neighbourhood or local centre, public recreation or drainage land, a golf course, or a riparian corridor; or - the dwelling is located on land with a finished ground level slope equal to or more than 15%, and is not likely to impact adversely on the existing or future amenity of any adjoining land on which residential development is permitted, having regard to overshadowing, visual impact and any impact on privacy; or - the third storey is within the roof line of the building (i.e. an attic). - 2.
 All development is to comply with the maximum site coverage controls indicated in the relevant Tables 5.1-5.3. - 3.
-Site coverage is the proportion of the lot covered by a dwelling house and the garage but does not include unenclosed balconies, driveways, verandas, porches, alfresco areas, garden sheds, etc. - 4.
-The ground floor level shall be no greater than 1m above finished ground level.
+Site coverage is the proportion of the lot covered by a dwelling house and the garage but excluding unenclosed balconies, driveways, verandas, porches, al fresco areas, garden sheds, etc. - 4.
+The ground floor level shall be no more than 1m above finished ground level. - 5.
+Dwellings on a battle-axe-lot without public open space or street frontage are to be a maximum of 2 storeys high.